-The NBCommunicator is published weekly when school is in session by the office of the vice president for student services to keep students and faculty informed of current announcements.
+The NBCommunicator is published weekly when school is in session by the office of the vice president for enrollment and student development to keep students and faculty informed of current announcements.

 The student publication, Voice and Vision, is published by the student body to address current campus issues.